-Info: Ensure the connections to the batteries are flush on the surface of the battery terminals, and the hardware is (lock washer and nut) used to hold these connections are stacked correctly (see Figure 2-19).
+Info: Ensure the connections to the batteries are flush on the surface of the battery terminals, and the hardware that is used to hold these connections (i.e. split/lock washer and nut) are stacked correctly (see Figure 2-19).